Profirator/project-config/docs/master.md

 Tenants have one-to-one fiware-service - tenant mapping; one Tenant is used to control access to fiware service.
 Altough it is possible to put what ever data in one Tenant, it's a good idea to keep one-to-one Tenant Datamodel mapping.

+Tenant owner needs to authorize users to the tenants; If you do not hae authorization, you don't have the visibility to the tenants.

 ### Component overview and documentation:

 Tenant-manager